Margins of discrete Bayesian networks: Directed Graphical Models

-\begin{dfn} Let $\G$ be an mDAG with vertices $V \cup W$.
-The \emph{marginal model} for $\G$ is the $V$-marginal model for $\bar{\G}$, the canonical DAG associated with $\G$.
-Denote the collection of such distributions by $\M(\G)$. \end{dfn}
+That is, the margin of $q$ over $X_V$ is $p$.
+Denote the collection of such kernels by $\M(\G)$. \end{dfn}

-In other words, the marginal model is the collection of distributions which could be constructed as the margin of a Bayesian network with latent variables replacing the bidirected edges.
-Any latent variable model (i.e.\ possibly with parametric or other distributional assumptions on the latent variables) lies within the marginal model.
-If $\G$ is a (conditional) DAG then the marginal model is just the usual model defined by the factorization.
+In other words, the marginal model is the collection of kernels that could be constructed as the margin of a Bayesian network with latent variables replacing the bidirected edges.
+If $\G$ is a DAG then the marginal model is just the usual model defined by the factorization.

+A latent variable model corresponding to a canonical DAG $\bar{\G}$ (i.e.\ possibly with parametric or distributional assumptions on the latent variables) always lies within the marginal model corresponding to the mDAG $\G$.
+This should not be taken as meaning that the marginal model supersedes all latent variable models, since sometimes the additional parametric assumptions made in a latent variable model are crucial to their utility.
+For example, representing hidden Markov models and phylogenetic tree models using an mDAG leads to a bidirected hyper-edge containing all vertices; the marginal models are therefore saturated, and rather uninteresting from the perspective statistical inference.

-From the definitions above, the set of marginal DAG models that can be represented by marginal models for mDAGs appears to be restricted to cases where the latent variables have no parents.
-In fact this does not cause any loss of generality \citep[see][]{evans:mdag}.
+From the definitions above it may seem as though the set of marginal DAG models that can be represented by mDAGs is restricted to cases where the latent variables have no parents; in fact this does not cause any loss of generality, since all marginal DAG models can be represented in this way \citep[see][]{evans:mdag}.